 Bamfield Research Internships – Program Description

-Our BMSC Bamfield Research Internships (BRIs) links undergraduate students with Faculty mentors as collaborators in marine science research projects.
-The program takes advantage of the pristine marine environment, remarkable biodiversity, and the scientific and technical resources at the Bamfield Marine Sciences Centre (BMSC), a marine science research facility on the west coast of Vancouver Island.
+Bamfield Research Internships (BRIs) link motivated students with research mentors to collaborate on marine science research projects.
+The program takes advantage of the pristine marine environment, remarkable biodiversity, and the scientific and technical resources at the Bamfield Marine Sciences Centre (BMSC).

-The BRI program offers a full immersion research experience for motivated undergraduates and recent graduates.
-By linking interns with marine scientists in a hands-on research experience, interns learn both the process and the substance of scientific research.
-The experience will expose interns to the life and work of a marine science research laboratory.
+The BRI program offers fully immersive research placements for motivated undergraduates and recent graduates.
+Interns will learn both the process and the substance of scientific research through direct exposure to the life and work of a marine science research laboratory.
 The program will incorporate workshops, seminars and training sessions in addition to hands-on research.

 BMSC seeks 8-10 interns of diverse backgrounds and interests to participate in a 3- or 6-week summer research project in the marine sciences during July and August.